WentworthJin/Unit_Budget_Planner/StarApplication.md

 npm start
 </pre>

-3. <b>If you encountered any erroes and the application closed, just re-type 'npm start' in PowerShell</b>
+3. <b>If you encountered any errors and the application closed, just re-type 'npm start' in PowerShell</b>
 <br><br>
 ![image info](./Resources/PowerShell_Restartnpm.png)
 <br><br>